OpenTextCollections/opentextcollections.github.io/index.md

 - What is a text collection?

 - Why are text collections useful?
+Grammatical descriptions typically make use of isolated example sentences.
+It occurs that a given example would allow alternative analyses, or that it raises additional questions.
+A text collection can help answer these questions.
+Additionally, the context provided by the sentences before and after also allow for further insights.
+Finally, text collections are literary works and as such are enjoyable works of art by themselves, both for community members as well as outsiders.

 - Are text collections corpora?
 Text collections are a very special type of corpus, but there are many corpora out there which are not text collections.

 - What is the relation to language archives?
+Language archives have large deposits of heterogeneous items, often multimedia and typically naturalistic.
+It is possible to draw upon language archives to start a text collection.
+This will will require editorial work, such as selection, polishing, and contextualization.

 - What is the relation to Pangloss?